 name of the department chair.
 If the situation is not resolved at this level, the

 student can then appeal to the dean of the college over that department.
 If the appeal

-needs to proceed further than the dean, the student may then contact the office of
+needs to proceed further than the dean, the dean will forward the appeal to the Student

-University personnel in non-academic matters, to determine the validity of the grievance
+in non-academic matters, to determine the validity of the grievance or complaint and